napoleon98/WebApp/README.md

  ### Built-in Web Service Client

- We also provide another way to access the above responses and this is a built in client.
-Web Service Client's functionality is similar to postman,and you will find it,if you visit localhost:8080/webServicesInterface.
-In the displayed text area, you can write your request (that should be one of the above) and the xml response will be displayed
+ We also provide another way to access the above responses, a built in client.
+Web Service Client's functionality is similar to postman,and you will find it,if you visit localhost:8080/[webServicesInterface](https://github.com/napoleon98/WebApp/blob/main/MyWebApp/src/main/webapp/Jsp/webServicesInterface.jsp).
+In the displayed text area, you can write your request (that should be one of the above) and the xml response will be displayed.